AayushKP/AayushKP/README.md

 Hi !
 This is Aayush Kashyap.
-I write code
+I solve problems, write code and blogs sometimes :)

-Technical Writing

 [Making My App Faster and Scalable: What I Learned About Redis](https://medium.com/@kashyaap.a/making-my-app-faster-and-scalable-what-i-learned-about-redis-ac1256b8a68f) ↗